john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 9. The Silmarillion - Chapter 2 - Of Aule and Yavanna
 10. LotR - Return of the King - Book 6 - Chapter III - Mount Doom
 11. LotR - Fellowship of the Ring - Book 1 - Chapter V - The Bridge of Khazad-dum
+12. The Hobbit - Chapter 1
+13. The Hobbit - Chapter 18
+14. LotR - Fellowship of the Ring - Book 2 - Chapter II - The Council of Elrond
+15. The Hobbit - Chapter 14
+16. The Hobbit - Chapter 16
+17. LotR - Two Towers - Book 3 - Chapter V - The White Rider
+18. LotR - Two Towers - Book 2 - Chapter VIII - The Road to Isengard